Moving from the Netherlands to Thailand: Visa, Freight and Dutch BRP

 • Large white goods — washing machines, dishwashers, large fridges.
 Thai apartments are smaller and local replacements are affordable

-• Bulky items (heavy sofas, large wardrobes) where shipping approaches replacement cost
+• Bulky items (heavy sofas, large wardrobes) where shipping cost approaches replacement cost

 • Dutch-voltage electrical appliances not usable on Thailand’s 220V/50Hz grid (most modern appliances are dual-voltage, but older Dutch-purchased items may not be)